dsync89/mess-curator/README.md

 This tool is a powerful command-line utility designed for the meticulous curation of MAME's non-arcade "MESS" platforms and their associated software lists.
 It is the only tool of its kind that provides the flexibility to parse, filter, and group any MAME systems into custom platforms, which can then be used to build perfectly organized ROM sets.

-If you've ever wanted to separate your TV Games, Handhelds, or obscure Consoles from your main MAME set, this is the tool you need.
+If you've ever wanted to separate Plug & Play TV Games, Handhelds LCDs, or obscure Consoles from your main MAME set, this is the tool you need.

 This tool allows you to: